What's New 2009

 First of all, to photograph a solar eclipse you will need a long telephoto lens, ideally in the range of 500mm to 1500mm in FX (full frame / 35mm) format.
 If your lens is too short, the sun will be rendered too small; at the same time, a lens of a focal length that is longer than 1500mm will not capture a great part of coronal streamers.

 Second, you will need to use proper solar protection for your eyes and camera—as the joke goes, you can look at the sun without solar protection only twice: first with your left eye, then with the right (sequence unimportant).
 If most jokes are half the truth then this one is a combination of complete truth and a serious warning.
-I have done some research on the Internet and it seems that using BAADER AstroSolar™ Safety Film is one of the best solutions—it is relatively inexpensive, reasonably easy to find (in Shanghai you can buy it here) and, most importantly, you can make a filter of any size.
+I have done some research on the Internet and it seems that using BAADER AstroSolar™ Safety Film is one of the best solutions—it is relatively inexpensive, reasonably easy to find and, most importantly, you can make a filter of any size.
 Filter size of the 1000mm lens that I used to photograph the solar eclipse is 120mm and, obviously, a DIY filter is the only realistic option.

 Photographing a solar eclipse is divided into three stages: partial phases prior to totality, totality and partial phases after totality.
 A solar filter must be used when photographing all partial phases and it should be removed when capturing totality.
 As far as exposure is concerned, to photograph partial phases you can spot meter the sun beforehand (with the solar filter on, of course) and then, for the sake of exposure consistency, use that exposure in manual mode; you might also want to increase the metered exposure a little if you prefer to expose to the right.
 During totality, remove the solar filter and simply use aperture–priority auto exposure.
 Here, you might consider bracketing exposure—brightness of the corona varies greatly with the distance from the sun and you might want to expand captured detail with the use of HDR technique later.